 - Repeat until you reached your workout goal (minutes or miles).

 2. Race someone.

-3. Watch yourself…Or Don't.
+3. Watch yourself…or don't.

 This tip might not work for everyone, but it does work for me.
 Although some research shows that watching yourself in a mirror while working out can sap your motivation, I think it depends on the person.
-I don't exactly LOVE looking at myself in the mirror, but when I chose a treadmill positioned across the room but facing a mirrored wall, I found that watching myself run made me feel motivated.
+I don't exactly love looking at myself in the mirror, but when I chose a treadmill positioned across the room but facing a mirrored wall, I found that watching myself run made me feel motivated.
 I'd glance up and check out my form.
 Seeing myself run made me feel strong and fit, and that inspired me to keep going.
 But if you're the opposite, choose a treadmill without a mirror view to stay motivated.

 4. Cover the console.

 There is nothing motivating about seeing the clock slowly tick away when you're on the treadmill.
-So I do my best to cover up the clock (or look away from it) as much as possible.
+To combat this, I do my best to cover up the clock (or look away from it) as much as possible.
 It's almost like a game I play with myself to see how long I can resist looking at it.
 A watched pot never boils, and a watched treadmill clock never ticks.
 You're better off looking at something else if you're trying to prevent boredom!